faizalrf/documentation/mariadb-enterprise-setup.md

 ### Start The MariaDB Server

-Start the MariaDB server and excute `mariadb-secure-installation` script to perform base hardening of the server.
+Start the MariaDB server and execute `mariadb-secure-installation` script to perform base hardening of the server.

 ```
 [server1 ~]# systemctl start mariadb